 Metamorphosis, transformation, and passage, therefore, are strongly symbolized by the ravens in all their nobility and power.

 The association of the raven with death originated from ancient times, which is why there are various meanings of its symbol.

 For example, in Sweden, crows represent the ghosts of killed people.

 In Germany, they represent the souls of the damned.
 In the West, primarily, it is considered a bird of ill omen.

-In the Bible, there are several verses that use the image of the raven as an example of impurity and evil.
-It was considered as a symbol of bad omens and heretics during the Inquisition.
-During the flood, Noah sent a dove and a raven in search of new lands.
+In the Bible, several verses use the image of the raven as an example of impurity and evil.
+It was considered a symbol of bad omens and heretics during the Inquisition.
+During the flood, Noah sent a dove and a raven searching for new lands.
 It is said that the crow did not return and that is why the dove ended up being a symbol of hope.

 Another example of worship is found in some American tribes, in which the raven was the creator of life and water, a figure comparable to God.
 Several cultures from Siberia and Alaska are sharing the same idea.